BGray-wrl/mas-research-polished-current/README.md

 Run the main runner from root with one of the provided configs.
 Example:
     `uv run src/main_runner.py --config configs/dummy.yaml`
+or
+    `uv run src/main_runner.py --config configs/multiagent-run-ww-DEMO` which costs me ~$0.7 in anthropic credits

-I strongly encourage caution and reading the other configs before doing anything else.
-You may need a decrypted browse_comp_test.csv file in data/ to run other configs.
-This
+I recommend caution and reading the other configs before changing anything.

 You can print metrics by changing the manual 'filepath' var (default dummy data) in print_metrics.py the running
     `uv run src/print_metrics.py`